 Graham Greene pointed out: "Priestley became in the months after Dunkirk a leader second only in importance to Mr Churchill.
 And he gave us what our other leaders have always failed to give us - an ideology."
 Some members of the Conservative Party complained about Priestley expressing left-wing views on his radio programme.
 Margaret Thatcher has argued that "J.B.
 Priestley gave a comfortable yet idealistic gloss to social progress in a left-wing direction."
 As a result Priestley made his last talk on 20th October 1940.
 These were later published in book form as Britain Speaks (1940).

 Priestley and a group of friends now established the 1941 Committee.
 One of its members, Tom Hopkinson, later claimed that the motive force was the belief that if the Second World War was to be won "a much more coordinated effort would be needed, with stricter planning of the economy and greater use of scientific know-how, particularly in the field of war production."
-Priestley became the chairman of the committee and other members included Edward G. Hulton, Kingsley Martin, Richard Acland, Michael Foot, Peter Thorneycroft, Thomas Balogh, Richie Calder, Tom Winteringham, Vernon Bartlett, Violet Bonham Carter, Konni Zilliacus, Victor Gollancz, Storm Jameson and David Low.
+Priestley became the chairman of the committee and other members included Edward G. Hulton, Kingsley Martin, Richard Acland, Michael Foot, Tom Winteringham, Vernon Bartlett, Violet Bonham Carter, Konni Zilliacus, Victor Gollancz, Storm Jameson and David Low.

 In December 1941 the committee published a report that called for public control of the railways, mines and docks and a national wages policy.
 A further report in May 1942 argued for works councils and the publication of "post-war plans for the provision of full and free education, employment and a civilized standard of living for everyone."